-Yes ✓ No □ If yes, give details as to how they are involved.
+Yes ☑ No □ If yes, give details as to how they are involved.

-Response: Yes, the college through its departments has instructed the teachers to participate in academic and personal counseling to students.
+Response: Yes, the college through its departments has instructed the teachers to be engaged in academic and personal counseling to students.
 This type of counseling is reflected in the forms of orientations given at the beginning of new sessions, during the proposal and thesis writings, seminars/workshops on curriculum, and project works.
+Additionally, heads of departments and faculties provide academic and personal counselling to students on a regular basis.

-(Please see: Volume 1, Annex 4, Quality Enhancement Work-procedure; Volume 5, Annex 50, Documents related to Students Orientation Programs)
+(Please see: Volume 5, Annex 46, Documents related to Students' Counseling and Placement Information Cell; Volume 5, Annex 50, Documents related to Students Orientation Programs)